Derived Palintiple Families and Their Palinomials: Palintiples Whose Carries are Digits of Lower-Base Palintiples

 \section{Palintiples Whose Carries are Digits of Lower-Base Palintiples}

-Henceforth we shall suppose that $p=(d_k,d_{k-1}, \ldots, d_0)_b$ is an $(n,b)$-palintiple with carries $c_k, c_{k-1},\ldots,c_0$.
+Henceforth, we shall suppose that $p=(d_k,d_{k-1}, \ldots, d_0)_b$ is an $(n,b)$-palintiple with carries $c_k, c_{k-1},\ldots,c_0$.
 It is well-established \cite{holt, sloane, young_1} how the digits of a palintiple are related to the carries:

 We pose the general question of when the carries of a palintiple are the digits of a palintiple of a lower base as in the example given in the introduction.
-There are two possibilities for when this may occur: \\\\ \textbf{Case 1}: We find conditions under which we can construct a new $k+2$-digit $(\hat{n},\hat{b})$-palintiple $\hat{p}$ with carries $(\hat{c}_{k+1}, \hat{c}_{k},\cdots,\hat{c}_0)$ given by $(d_k,d_{k-1}, \ldots, d_0,0)$ as in the example given in the introduction.
+In this paper we shall consider two possibilities for when this occurs. \\\\ Case 1: We find conditions under which we can construct a new $(k+2)$-digit $(\hat{n},\hat{b})$-palintiple $\hat{p}$ with carries $(\hat{c}_{k+1}, \hat{c}_{k},\ldots,\hat{c}_0)$ given by $(d_k,d_{k-1}, \ldots, d_0,0)$ as in the example given in the introduction.
 Using Equation \ref{fund}, the new digits $\hat{d}_j$ must satisfy

 Then $\hat{b}d_0 \equiv \hat{n} d_k \mod(\hat{n}^2-1)$ when $j=0$.
-Therefore, in order to find a suitable higher base $\hat{b}$, it must be that $\gcd(d_0,\hat{n}^2-1)$ divides $d_k$ in which case we have that $\hat{b}=s+\alpha \frac{\hat{n}^2-1}{\gcd(d_0,\hat{n}^2-1)}$ where $s$ is the least non-negative solution of the above congruence and $\alpha \geq 1$.
+Therefore, in order to find a suitable higher base $\hat{b}$, it must be that $\gcd(d_0,\hat{n}^2-1)$ divides $d_k$, in which case we have that $\hat{b}=s+\alpha \frac{\hat{n}^2-1}{\gcd(d_0,\hat{n}^2-1)}$, where $s$ is the least non-negative solution of the above congruence and $\alpha \geq 1$.
 The above then becomes

-\textbf{Case 2}: We now ask when we may construct a new $k+3$-digit $(\hat{n},\hat{b})$-palintiple $\hat{p}$ with carries $(\hat{c}_{k+2}, \hat{c}_{k+1},\cdots,\hat{c}_0)$ given by $(0,d_{k}, d_{k-1}, \ldots, d_{0},0)$.
-For $k+3$-digits we have
+Case 2: We now ask when we may construct a new $(k+3)$-digit $(\hat{n},\hat{b})$-palintiple $\hat{p}$ with carries $(\hat{c}_{k+2}, \hat{c}_{k+1},\ldots,\hat{c}_0)$ given by $(0,d_{k}, d_{k-1}, \ldots, d_{0},0)$.
+For $k+3$ digits we have

-Then $\hat{b}d_0 \equiv 0 \mod(\hat{n}^2-1)$ when $j=0$ so that $\hat{b}=\alpha \frac{\hat{n}^2-1}{\gcd(d_0,\hat{n}^2-1)}$.
+Then $\hat{b}d_0 \equiv 0 \mod(\hat{n}^2-1)$ when $j=0$, so that $\hat{b}=\alpha \frac{\hat{n}^2-1}{\gcd(d_0,\hat{n}^2-1)}$.
 It follows that

-In order to simplify exposition, we will say that a palintiple constructed from a lower-base palintiple is a \textit{derived} palintiple.
-In particular, palintiples derived in the manner described in \textbf{Case 1} and \textbf{Case 2} above will respectively be called \textit{singly-derived} and \textit{doubly-derived} palintiples.
+In order to simplify the exposition, we will say that a palintiple constructed from a lower-base palintiple is a \textit{derived} palintiple.
+In particular, palintiples derived in the manner described in Case 1 and Case 2 above will be called \textit{singly-derived} and \textit{doubly-derived} palintiples, respectively.

 \begin{remark} We note that the above cases may not be the only cases of derived palintiples.
 A computer search for cases of derived palintiples other than singly and doubly-derived has so far yielded no examples, yet we have not been able to rule out this possibility, and so we leave it as an open question. \end{remark}